5 Best Blue Light Blocking Glasses to Reduce Eye Strain at Night (2020)

 But hey, in our modern world that can be difficult.

-I know the 3-4 hours before I sleep is my only time to read my kindle, watch a TV show or play a video game.
-This is my narrow window of relaxing "me time" and far too often it is using blue light devices which could cause me sleep issues.
+Personally, the 3-4 hours before I sleep is my only time to read my kindle, watch a TV show or play a video game.
+This is my narrow window of relaxing “me time” and far too often it is using blue light devices which could cause me sleep issues.

 I like my good sleep.
 But I also like my “me time”.
 What can I do?